What Is A Raft In 3D Printing?

 We now have the basic idea of the raft, but what does it mean in terms of 3D printing.

-In 3D printing, the raft is known as the layers of filament that is placed above the build surface, and the 3D printed parts will be placed on the top of this layer, known as the raft.
+In 3D printing, the raft is known as the layers of filament that is placed above the build surface, and the 3D printed parts will be placed on the top of this layer, known as the 3D printing raft.

 The raft can be made up of different materials based on the type of filament you are going to use.
 Generally, HIPS and PVA material are used to form the raft as they provide much better support and have other distinct qualities.